-Ovarian cancers begin in the ovaries, which are made up of 3 main kinds of cells.
+Ovarian cancer begins in the ovaries, which are made up of 3 main kinds of cells.
 Each type of cell can develop into a different type of tumor:

-- Germ cell tumors develop from the cells that produce the eggs (ova); and
+- Germ cell tumors develop from the cells that produce the eggs.

 - Stromal tumors develop from tissue cells that hold the ovary together and produce the female hormones estrogen and progesterone.